rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/deploy/Readme.md

 # Pre-requisites
 1. OpenShift cluster is deployed
 2. User has `admin` permissions in the `lakefs`namespace
+3. Make sure you have the cluster API URL and your authentication token handy, as the script will prompt for them.
+You can get this in the OpenShift web console, by clicking on the `?` in the upper-right of the screen.
+Then click on `Command Line Tools`, then `Copy login command`, then on the `Display Token` link.
+After entering your login credentials again, copy the values of the `token` and `server` parameters for use later.

 # Deployment Process
 The process is very simple.
 Just follow the steps below.
 The details of what the script does are explained below.